Puerto Rico Is Burning Its Dead, And We May Never Know How Many People The Hurricane Really Killed

 “Scientifically based is great but the thing about science is it has to be repeated given the same conditions and everyone has to be able to repeat it given the same parameters,” he said.

 Puerto Rico Governor Ricardo Rossello said three weeks ago that he had conducted a survey of the island’s hospitals and medical centers to update the death toll.
-The Department of Public Health, when asked about the survey, said they will do them “periodically” but couldn’t say when.
+The Department of Public Safety, when asked about the survey, said they will do them “periodically” but couldn’t say when.
 They said the government is in contact with hospitals but that there are communication difficulties that make it hard to do another survey.

 Jensen said that after six months or a year, families will begin to think about the deaths of their loved ones in the context of this crisis — and whether they could have been eligible for more financial support through insurance policies if their loved ones’ deaths had been classified differently.
 One clear area they could have lost financial resources, he said, was in receiving federal grants through FEMA to assist with emergency funeral costs.